dotnet/fsharp/src/Compiler/Driver/GraphChecking/Docs.md

 A few slightly imprecise/vague statements about all the graphs:
 1. Any dependency graph is a directed, acycling graph (DAG).
 1. The _Necessary dependencies_ graph is a subgraph of the _allowed dependencies_ graph.
-2. If there is no path between 'B.fs' and 'C.fs' in the _necessary dependencies_ graph, they can be type-checked in parallel (as long as there is a way to maintain more than one instance of type-checking information).
+2. If there is no path between 'B.fs' and 'C.fs' in the _necessary dependencies_ graph, they can in principle be type-checked in parallel (as long as there is a way to maintain more than one instance of type-checking information).
 3. Type-checking _must_ process files in an order that is compatible with the topological order in the _necessary dependencies_ graph.
 4. If using a dependency graph as an ordering mechanism for (parallel) type-checking, the closer it is to the _necessary dependencies_ graph, the higher parallelism is possible.
 5. Type-checking files in appearance order is equivalent to using the `allowed dependencies` graph for ordering.
-6. Removing an edge from the _dependency_ graph used _can_ increase (but not decrease) the level of parallelism possible and improve wall-clock time.
+6. Removing an edge from the _dependency_ graph used _can_ increase (but not decrease) the level of parallelism possible and improve wall-clock time of parallel type-checking.

 Let's look at point `6.` in more detail.